HalkowichJasperSA/labs/terminal/README.md

 Under the tab that says `>_ Terminal`, is a window with a `$` prompt.
 This is the terminal window where you can type commands.

 Let's start by exploring your workspace.
-Your workspace contains *folders*, aka *directories* (the terms are interchangeable) and files.
+Your workspace contains *folders*, aka *directories* (two words for the same thing) and files.
 Directories can be nested inside other directories, just as you might have folders stored in other folders on your computer.

 ## The `ls` and `cd` terminal commands